Bloom Filter basics

 Leveling

 Leveling initially stores flushed segments in L0.
-These segments may have overlapping key range, which is detremental for performance.
+These segments may have overlapping key range, which is detrimental for performance.
 If too many segments are kept in L0, they are merged into the next level into fixed-size segments (default = 64 MiB), that are non-overlapping.
 This makes sure a point read only ever needs to check a single segment per level for data.

 When that level grows too large, parts of it are merged into the next level, which is N times larger (default N = 8).
 That means there are up to 8 times more segments in L2 than L1.
 This strategy makes the key range increasingly more granular because the level size increases exponentially while the segment size is fixed.

-The worst-case amount of bloom filter lookups in a leveled LSM-tree is L0_segments + (level_count - 1) because on every level after L0 segments are disjoint, so only one can be a candidate containing the searched key.
+because on every level after L0 segments are disjoint, so only one can be a candidate containing the searched key.

 Tiered